sarahlorenzen/Image-Background-Remover/replit.md

 # Overview

 This is a Streamlit web application that provides an intuitive interface for removing backgrounds from images.
-The application leverages the rembg library to perform automatic background removal using machine learning models.
+The application uses OpenCV's GrabCut algorithm to perform automatic background removal.
 Users can upload images in common formats (PNG, JPG, JPEG) and download the processed images with transparent backgrounds.
 The app features a clean, user-friendly interface with drag-and-drop functionality and real-time processing feedback.

 # User Preferences